Skip to main content

 • Register after paying students if the program is space-available.

-• Meet any extra rules on retirement, work hours, income, or satisfactory academic progress.
+• Meet any extra rules on retirement, work hours, income, or academic progress.

-For example, Maryland’s University System policy applies to residents age 60 and older who are retired, receive their chief income from retirement benefits, and are not employed full-time.
-In contrast, Georgia’s public university system uses a 62-and-older rule and focuses on space-available enrollment at little or no cost.
+For example, Maryland system policy applies to residents age 60 and older who are retired, receive their main income from retirement benefits, and are not employed full-time.
+In contrast, Georgia’s public system uses a 62-and-older rule and focuses on space-available enrollment at little or no cost.

 Best free or low-cost college paths for seniors